brunoarine/whalesniffer/README.md

 For all the segmentation methods used, the next step is to eliminate small segments through the morphological opening operation (in which erosion is carried out, followed by the dilation of the image).

 More than one segment can remain in the resulting image in this step.
 Assuming that the whale is the largest front element in all photos, filter it so that only the largest segment remains.
 The detection and calculation of each spot present in the image is done through growing regions.
 In this process, the binary image is scanned until a pixel of the desired value is found (in this case, 1).
 From this point on, the image is scanned bilaterally to estimate how far this segment and value 1 propagates.
-After scanning the entire continuous range of values ​​and locating the extent of the stain, it has the area counted and its pixels removed from the image.
+After scanning the entire continuous range of values and locating the extent of the stain, it has the area counted and its pixels removed from the image.
 The algorithm then continues its search from the previous point.

 ## Results and discussion